Unambiguous Representations in Neural Networks: An Information-Theoretic Approach to Intentionality: Abstract

 \section{Abstract}

 Representations pervade our daily experience, from letters representing sounds to bit strings encoding digital files.
-While such representations require externally defined decoders to convey meaning, conscious experience appears fundamentally different: a neural state corresponding to perceiving a red square cannot alternatively encode the experience of a green square.
+While such representations require externally defined decoders to convey meaning, conscious experience is fundamentally different: a neural state corresponding to perceiving a red square cannot alternatively encode the experience of a green triangle.
 This intrinsic property of consciousness suggests that conscious representations must be unambiguous in a way that conventional representations are not.
 We formalize this intuition using information theory, defining representational ambiguity as the conditional entropy $H(I|R)$ over possible interpretations $I$ given a representation $R$.
 Through experiments on neural networks trained to classify MNIST digits, we demonstrate that relational structures in network connectivity can unambiguously encode representational content.
-Using both learned decoders and direct geometric matching, we achieve perfect (100\%) accuracy for dropout-trained networks and 38\% for standard backpropagation in identifying output neuron class identity—despite identical task performance—demonstrating that representational ambiguity can arise orthogonally to behavioral accuracy.
-We further show that spatial position information of input neurons can be decoded from network connectivity with $R^2$ up to 0.844.
-These results provide a quantitative method for measuring representational ambiguity in neural systems and demonstrate that neural networks can exhibit the low-ambiguity representations posited as necessary (though not sufficient) by theoretical accounts of consciousness.
+From relational structure alone, we achieve perfect (100\%) accuracy for dropout-trained networks and 38\% for standard backpropagation (chance: 10\%) in identifying output neuron class identity—despite identical task performance—demonstrating that representational ambiguity can arise orthogonally to behavioral accuracy.
+We further show that spatial position of input neurons—relevant to phenomenal properties like visual field location—can be decoded from network connectivity with $R^2$ up to 0.844.
+These results provide a quantitative method for measuring representational ambiguity in neural systems and demonstrate that neural networks can exhibit the low-ambiguity representations posited as necessary (though not sufficient) by theoretical accounts such as narrow representationalism and IIT.